How to Find Awesome YouTube Content Ideas For Your Channel: The Best Tools and Strategies

 In the paid tier, BuzzSumo, Ahrefs, and SEMrush are some of the best tools that are available.
 You can check each of them out with a free trial and limited free functionalities.
 To unlock their full power, though, you’ll have to shell out for a subscription, and those start at around $100 per month.

 Going further, there are tools that let you see what keywords your competitors are trying to rank for.
-Specifically, these are vidIQ, TubeBuddy, or Keywords Anywhere.
+Specifically, these are vidIQ, TubeBuddy, and – off-YouTube, too – Keywords Anywhere.

 Use Trend Finders and Internet Agendas